How Long Do Hot Tub Covers Last?

 Can a hot tub cover lifter extend the life of a hot tub cover?

-Many people (including me) just fold one half over the other half and then slide the hot tub cover off of the hot tub and stand it up on its end against a wall or something else.
-This is definitely not the best way to remove a cover and store it when the hot tub is in use.
+Many people fold one half over the other half, then slide the hot tub cover off the hot tub and stand it up on its end against a wall or something else.
+This is not the best way to remove and store a cover when the hot tub is in use.
 It can damage the seams and the corners of the cover over time.

 Why is my hot tub cover getting heavy?